Claims of Plant Shutdowns

 SO2 Emission Levels

 The Perry lawsuit makes the further claim that the basis for inclusion in the SO2 program was based on modelling estimates of one air quality monitoring station in Madison County, IL, near St. Louis.
 The estimates showed that Texas coal plants’ contribution to air quality degradation for that region would be just above the threshold for inclusion in the CSAPR in 2012.
-The petitioners further claimed that 2010 emissions data from that monitoring station show that the area was in attainment for that year, and that the EPA should have not included Texas in the SO2 program based on that — not on future estimates.
+The petitioners further claimed that 2010 emissions data show that the area was in attainment for that year, and that the EPA should have not included Texas in the SO2 program based on that — not on future estimates.

 However, SO2 emissions data provided to the EPA show that the coal units in Texas operating without SO2 pollution control equipment (scrubbers) generally emitted less SO2 in 2009 and 2010 compared to previous years.
 For example, the two Monticello units that Luminant announced it would have to idle to comply with the CSAPR emitted 41,439 tons of SO2 in 2009 and 39,032 tons in 2010.
 From 2003 through 2008, the two units cumulatively emitted an average of 56,673 tons per year — 17,641 tons, or 45 percent, more than in 2010.
 (The EPA’s SO2 emission allowances were based on the average of the three highest SO2 emission years).
 Had they, and other units operating without scrubbers, run at higher capacity in 2010, operating at higher emission levels, the impact on downwind communities would have been greater, pushing Texas over the threshold.
 Thus, the emission history of Luminant’s coal units demonstrate that 2010 is not an accurate year on which to base inclusion of Texas coal plants for SO2 in CSAPR.
-Furthermore, heat waves like the record one experienced in Texas in the summer of 2011 cause spikes in peak electricity demand that may require these units to run more often than in 2010.
+Furthermore, heat waves like the record one experienced 2011 cause spikes in peak electricity demand that may require these units to run more often.

 Deadlines and Options for Compliance